Can we make visible what is naked to the naked eye, and can we thereby reveal stories that were previously untold?

 This is where my team came in.
 My responsibility was to lead the design efforts on creating an AR app that would make these laser scans visible to site visitors.

-Site visitors would arrive to the site, see the app advertised, download the app, and then explore the site and use it as a sort of x-ray device, where as they point at a particular wall, the corresponding laser scan would be overlaid on screen, allowing them to see the invisible.
+Site visitors would arrive to the site, see the app advertised, download the app, and then explore the site and use it as a sort of x-ray device.

-In about a day's work, I completed the conceptual design mockups, which allowed my team to sync up with the project stakeholders around the possibilities and expectations of the app.
-They also came in handy as anchor for discussions around build estimation and technical feasibility.
+In about a day's work, I completed the conceptual design mockups, which allowed my team to sync up with the project stakeholders around the expectations of the app, and build cost estimates.